Running Wild (1954 TV series): Reception

-Following the broadcast of the first episode, the reviews were poor, with the most notable coming from Kenneth Bailey in the People on Sunday 25 April;
+Following the broadcast of the first episode, the reviews were poor, with the most notable coming from Kenneth Baily in the People on Sunday 25 April;

 Such was the impact of that review that Eric Morecambe carried a copy of it with him for the rest of his life.
 The poor reception that the first show received, combined with only minor improvements in the quality for the second and third episodes, led to Morecambe and Wise suggesting to Ronnie Waldman that the remainder of the series be cancelled.
 In spite of their reservations, Waldman remained steadfast in his confidence in the duo and the production, and it eventually ran for the full six episodes.
 The Reaction Index, an indicator of the audience's approval of a television programme, given as a score out of 100, had slowly increased over the course of the series, while the reviews had improved.
-Nevertheless, the criticism that the duo had personally received meant that their personal morale and enthusiasm had evaporated by the end of the run.
+Nevertheless, the criticism that the duo had personally received meant that their morale and enthusiasm had evaporated by the end of the run.